The 11 Best Things to Do in Carmel-by-the-Sea for a Weekend

 Carmel-by-the-Sea is about 115-135 miles from the San Francisco Bay Area, depending on where you start from – and what route you take to get there.

 If you’re starting in San Francisco, the quickest route to Carmel is a ~120-mile drive on Highway 101 and Highway 1 which passes through San Jose.
 It takes about two hours if you go this route, assuming there’s no traffic.
 (There’s literally always traffic near San Jose!)

 Another option is to drive Highway 1 (the Pacific Coast Highway) from San Francisco to Carmel.
 This route is a bit longer, and it will take you 2.5 hours to make the drive.
-However, you’ll get to enjoy the scenic route, passing through Pacifica, Half Moon Bay, and Santa Cruz along the way.
+However, you’ll get to enjoy the scenic route with beautiful beaches, passing through Pacifica, Half Moon Bay, and Santa Cruz along the way.
 This is the route I recommend!

 Weather in & Packing Tips for Carmel

 Carmel-by-the-Sea has exceptionally temperate weather.
 Year-round, the highs range from about 60°-70°F (15°-21°C) and lows range from 45°-55°F (7°-13°C).
 The winter months (November through March) are rainy, and Carmel receives 2-4 inches of rain per month in the winter.
 Similar to other communities and coastal towns along the Pacific Coast (including San Francisco!), it can also be foggy in Carmel throughout the year.